xcp-ng/xcp-ng-org/docs/storage.md

 #### ZFS Knowledge & status

-Do no hesitate to take a look at these links for more advanced explanations:
+Do not hesitate to take a look at these links for more advanced explanations:

 * Wikipedia: <https://en.wikipedia.org/wiki/ZFS>
 * OpenZFS Basics: <https://www.youtube.com/watch?v=MsY-BafQgj4>